ZhenyaYoratt/NedoHelper/README.md

 ![GitHub Downloads (all assets, latest release)](https://img.shields.io/github/downloads/ZhenyaYoratt/NedoHelper/latest/total?style=for-the-badge&logo=github) ![GitHub file size in bytes](https://img.shields.io/github/size/ZhenyaYoratt/NedoHelper/main.py)

 > [!CAUTION]
-> This program needs to be improved to its ideal state. **Use it AT <ins>YOUR OWN RISK AND RISK</ins>, test it ONLY ON VIRTUAL MACHINES.** This project is under an MIT license.
-If you find problems, feel free to create a Issue and describe it!
+> This program needs to be improved to its ideal state. **Use it AT <ins>YOUR OWN RISK AND RISK</ins>, test it ONLY ON VIRTUAL MACHINES.** If you find problems, feel free to create a Issue and describe it!

 > [!IMPORTANT]
 > This program is developed in Russian, but it does not yet have an international translation, including English.
 Please be patient!